How many patients will I be scheduled to see in a half day?

 What if I am running late due to weather, car trouble or some other unexpected event?

-If you are running late and it will effect patient care, call or text the chief resident through Perfect Serve.
+If you are running late and it will effect patient care, call or text the chief resident through Epic Chat.
 The team will work to adjust your schedule if necessary.

-You should plan to attend all didactics, which run from 8-8:30 on Tuesday, Wednesday and Thursday mornings.
+You should plan to attend all didactics, meeting now in the resident library from 8-8:30 on Tuesday, Wednesday and Thursday mornings.

 For more information on Didactics, and this month's schedule use the button, "Didactics" below.

 On the second or fourth Tuesday, your AM schedule will be open to participate in the IM Business Curriculum.
 This curriculum is modular- short segments, and changes based on which modules you have completed already.
 You will receive an email detailing which module you are scheduled for and how to complete a pre-test or reading before the session.
 Unless you are assigned self study there is a brief small group session at 8:45 (usually held in DOM Conference Room B), followed by a brief application assignment for the module.
-This training includes learning needed to understand healthcare reimbursement, create a therapeutic relationship with your toughest patient, use population health tools to identify care gaps, and lead a clinical team.
+This training includes healthcare reimbursement, creating a therapeutic relationship with your toughest patient, using population health tools to identify care gaps, leading a clinical team and understanding and addressing bias and healthcare disparities.

 You can preview the IM Business Curriculum by using the Button above this section.